-Gregg Whelan: I’m sorry, I know you’ve sort of addressed this to Gary, but I’ll just speak over the top of him [smiles].
+GWh: I’m sorry, I know you’ve addressed this to Gary, but I’ll just speak over the top of him [smiles].
 I read through that, you know, there's a bit about the Colonial naming game, but I think it starts on kaleidoscopes and George Everest.
-So I think, is the line like ‘on the kaleidoscopes and George Everest and the colonial naming game – colon- oh, look a mountain’?
+So I think, is the line ‘on the kaleidoscopes and George Everest and the colonial naming game – colon- oh, look a mountain’?
 Right.
 And it's a kaleidoscope and not a telescope.
-It's like, it's because there's all this stuff about making Astroturf and using – because that’s what we’ve done and we’re like kids.
-We put a line on the floor and other versions of it make using like Blue Peter, making a rocket out of the washing up thing and Astroturf instead of grass, and some of the ways of constructing things because that's what the piece is doing.
-And in a way say, well that's just what's going on there.
-And we take this rather naive look at it, but in very straight ahead terms in a way the whole piece, and the humour of the piece works in that sort of - there's a national, there's something in our sort of demographic ident- our identity as British men doing it.
-And handshakes and stiff, we say we like stiff upper lipness, and we're sort of driving in that, and trying to skewer that, and shaking each other's hands all the time formally [laughs].
-There's something oddly Victorian about some of the ways that happens, or what that is, I don't know what that is, or the way men behave like that, etc. So I think a lot of the drive in it actually was to do with and doing that, or just saying, listen, we know you know like there's a whole set of problematics here that we're very aware of.
+It's because there's all this stuff about making Astroturf because that’s what we’ve done and we’re like kids.
+We put a line on the floor and other versions of it, using a Blue Peter, ‘making a rocket out of the washing up thing’ and Astroturf instead of grass.
+And in a way that's just what's going on there.
+We take this rather naive look at it, in very straight-ahead terms in the whole piece; the humour of the piece works in that way, there's something in our identity as British men doing it: handshakes and we say we like stiff upper lipness, and we're driving that, and trying to skewer that, and shaking each other's hands all the time formally [laughs].
+There's something oddly Victorian about some of the ways that happens, or what that is.
+So I think a lot of the drive in it was just saying, listen, we know there's a whole set of problematics here that we're very aware of.
 But we are also a bit like children playing.
-So that goes on, I think, in the in the piece.

-Jonathan Pitches: Gary?
+JP: Gary?

-[01:05:05]

-Gary Winters: Yeah.
-Yeah, yeah.
-All of those, yeah, especially the kit we're wearing we just got it from Millets.
-So it's these sort of little signs of you know, kind of outdoor pursuits, mountainy stuff, the weave of the - and as Gregg was saying the text of you know, acknowledging a bit, all of those problematic, you know, those problematic points around both climbing the mountain and naming it, and who's claiming it, and things like that.
-And siting other kind of heroic - Neil Armstrong's mentioned in there as well.
-These other kind of ‘heroic’ human endeavours and feats.
-But also, as Gregg said, we sort of through the childness, you know, the paddling pools, you know that's part of the kind of unravelling and lampooning that you know our sponsor - in the Dartington one it was a photocopy shop that photocopied the books.
+GWi: Yeah.
+All of those things, yeah, especially the kit we're wearing - we just got it from Millets!
+So it's these little signs of outdoor pursuits, mountainy stuff, and as Gregg was saying the text acknowledging all of those problematic points around both climbing the mountain and naming it, and who's claiming it.
+And citing other heroic narratives - Neil Armstrong's mentioned in there as well.
+These other ‘heroic’ human endeavours and feats.
+But also, as Gregg said, through the childness, the paddling pools, you know that's part of the unravelling and lampooning - you know ‘our sponsor’ - in the Dartington version it was a photocopy shop that photocopied the books.
 In subsequent ones it's always been a…

-Jonathan Pitches: …[laughing] nursery
+JP: …[laughing] nursery!